mvniekerk/tokio-cron-scheduler/README.md

 Since 0.5

 Adds `shutdown_on_signal` and `shutdown_on_ctrl_c` to the scheduler.
-Both shuts the system down (stops the scheduler, removes all the tasks) when a signal was received.
+Both shut the system down (stop the scheduler and remove all the tasks) when a signal is received.

 As this leverages the signal handling from Tokio, this is only available on Unix systems.

 ## Writing tests

-When doing a tokio::test, remember to have it run in a multi-threaded context otherwise the test will hang on `scheduler.add()`.
+When doing a tokio::test, remember to have it run in a multi-threaded context otherwise, the test will hang on `scheduler.add()`.

 For example: